fonstok/jfImageCover/README.md

 # jfImageCover
-jQuery plugin designed to "swap" img tags with css background images on their parents.
-This enables handy features such as full blead images using the cover property while maintaining the img as content, with alt attributes, etc. for search and ease of development.
+jQuery plugin designed to reload img tags as css background images on their parents.
+This enables the handy css features such as full blead images using the cover property while maintaining the img as content, with alt attributes, etc. for search and ease of development.